OctopusDeploy/blog/blog/2021-09/deploy-to-gcp-using-terraform/index.md

 ![GPC VPC Created](gcp-vpc-created.png "width=500")

 In this blog post, you have created VPC network in a Google Cloud Project using Terraform.
 You did this by running an Octopus Deploy runbook with variables.
+This can be used to connect different virtual machines together in a network.

 Happy Deployments!